franck102/SerialUploader/README.md

 Serial upload sketch for Arduino.

 This sketch turns your Arduino into a standalone serial programmer.

+The only protocol supported is stk500v1 (a.k.a. "arduino" in the IDE's boards.txt), with support for page sizes greater than 128kb; this covers atmega2560/2561 boards with the megacore bootloaders installed.

+ The IDE's default bootloader for the Arduino Mega uses the wiring (a.k.a. stk500v2) protocol, and is not supported.

 How to use:

 1. Prepare a programmer board with an SD card